Oh, yuck, that time of the year is here. I love new beginnings, but I sure don’t love dwelling on last year’s mess.

 Don’t lose these forms!
 This information must go on the tax forms you send to the IRS, and you don’t want to have to reconstruct it (or worse, pay your tax preparer to ferret out the information.)

 2. Report everything.
 You must report all the taxable income you receive from whatever source, even if you don’t receive a reporting form from the payer.
 Review your bank statements and check registers to be sure you have listed every bit of income you received.
-If you received a check in December but did not deposit it until after January 1, it is still taxable income to your for 2001.
+If you received a check in December but did not deposit it until after January 1, it is still taxable income to your for the year you received it.

 3. Claim all deductions.
 Review the deductions you claimed on last year’s tax return.
 Then sort through your monthly bank statements and removed from each statement the canceled checks representing tax-deductible items.